asseco-pst/watch-your-language/async.md

 **It has a very tiny am simple task.
 It looks at the callback queue and at the callstack, if the stack is empty it takes the first thing in the queue an pushes it on the stack**

 ## Async callbacks and the Event Loop
-Remeber the example back in the "[Async callbacks and the Call stack](async#async-callbacks-and-the-call-stack)" section?
+Remember the example back in the "[Async callbacks and the Call stack](async#async-callbacks-and-the-call-stack)" section?
 Where we had `setTimeout(fn, 500)` and asked if the output for `setTimeout(fn, 0)` would be different?

 As you can see, when you have a timer callback it is handled by the WebAPI.
 No mather if your timeout is `0` or higher, it will always have the same behaviour.
 Because: